 Given that both cultures developed in part to distinguish their French heritage and devout Catholic faith, it is easy to see why tourists easily mix the two when visiting south Louisiana.

 Although I’ve lived in New Orleans all my life, I never took the time to visit our Cajun cousins next door in Acadiana and dive deeper into their captivating culture and history.
 With our girls off of school for Fall break, we decided to pack up our car and head southwest to learn more about the culture of New Orleans’ mistaken identity.

 With only three days to pack in as much history and culture as possible, we decided to narrow down our scope to one activity a day with plenty of food options that still make my mouth water just thinking about them.

 A trip to Cajun country without stopping to visit Avery Island is like visiting New Orleans without seeing the French Quarter.
 Most commonly known as the birthplace of Tabasco pepper sauce, Avery Island has been owned for over 180 years by the Marsh, Avery, and McIlhenny families.
 Taking a tour of the museum and factory and getting to sample some unconventional pairings like strawberry ice cream with a dash Tabasco and learning more about the unique settlements of the island are fascinating.
 After a tour of the factory, drive through the lush Jungle Gardens, but take time for frequent stops to let your little ones run underneath the mystical Spanish moss and visit the bird conservatory founded by Tabasco sauce heir and conservationist Edward Avery McIlhenny.
-There is a cafe on the grounds where we enjoyed a glass of wine while sitting on a porch swing, but we stopped at French Press in downtown Lafayette for the most delicious brunch before heading to the island.
+There is a cafe on the grounds where we enjoyed a glass of wine while sitting on a porch swing, but there are dozens of places to wine and dine in downtown Lafayette, LA.